-Take a look at the following statistics related to the make-up of the networking majors at Kean University.
+Take a look at the following statistics related to the make-up of the networking majors at University of Pittsburgh - Pittsburgh Campus.

-The following table and chart show the race/ethnicity for students who recently graduated from Kean University with a bachelor's in networking.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pittsburgh - Pittsburgh Campus with a master's in networking.

 |Race/Ethnicity||Number of Students|

 |Black or African American||0|

 - Computer Science

 Careers That Networking Grads May Go Into